c1720-1790. He was the second son of Jonathon Darby of Leap Castle, King s County in Ireland, and of his wife Anna Marie Frend.

 After being promoted lieutenant on 7 September 1742 Darby was posted captain of the Warwick 60 on 12 September 1747, and in December joined the Aldborough 20, serving in North America and then at Jamaica before she was paid off in July 1749.

 A long period of unemployment followed, during which Darby was promoted rear-admiral on 23 January 1778 and vice-admiral on 19 March 1779.
 On 29 March he hoisted his flag aboard the Britannia 100, Captain Charles Morice Pole, as third-in-command in the Channel to Admiral Sir Charles Hardy in order that he could preside at the court martial of Vice-Admiral Sir Hugh Palliser following the Battle of Ushant.
-His appointment was engineered to ensure a favourable verdict for the government, to whit Palliser’s acquittal.
-After escorting the North-American bound convoy out to sea with ten sail of the line at the end of May he participated in the Channel fleet retreat of August 1779.
+His appointment was engineered to ensure a favourable verdict for the government, to whit Palliser s acquittal.
+After escorting the North-American bound convoy out to sea with ten sail of the line at the end of May, and briefly flying his flag in the Royal George 100, Captain John Colpoys, he participated in the Channel fleet retreat of August 1779.

 On 13 March 1781, flying his flag aboard the Britannia 100, Captain James Bradby, Darby sailed from England to relieve Gibraltar with twenty-nine sail of the line and one hundred and seventy store ships.
 He easily completed this task on 12 April 1781, but was subsequently criticised for failing to support one of his look-out vessels, the Nonsuch 64, Captain Sir James Wallace, in her fight with the Actif 74 in the Bay of Biscay on 14 May.